Promoting equity in educational opportunities

 Frequently Asked Questions

-In general, the Charitable Fund is looking for programs that promote academic advancement and social emotional learning for Pre-K (4/5 year olds) through traditional college age.
+In general, the Maddox Fund is looking for programs that promote academic advancement and social emotional learning in Pre-k through traditional college age students (4-24).

-The Charitable Fund will not support family emergency assistance, including programs which provide rent and utility assistance, food and clothing.
+The Maddox Fund will not support family emergency assistance, including programs which provide rent and utility assistance, food and clothing.

 - Pre-K programs

 - Academic support and preparation programs, including tutoring services

 - Programs that can demonstrate direct impact on academic success